maubanel/GMS2-Helper-Packages/cameras/README.md

 `current_camera = center_cam_create(player_id, [clamp_cam])`

 You need to pass it the instance of the player object you want the camera to follow.
 In this case I can use `obj_player` as there is only a single instance of this character in the level.
+This function will create a camera and return the id if you want to further manipulate it.

 ![call center cam](images/CenterCam.png)